bilijp153/ASUS-VivoBook-FL8700JP-X509JP--icelake-i7-1065G7-Hackintosh/README_en.md

 | Apple | Apple MacBook Pro 16,2 |
 | Apple | Apple MacBook Air 9,1 |

-- Go to `Apple Serial Number Website` via the tool's Verify Serial Number button and enter the verification code (the serial number is automatically entered).
+- Go to `Apple Serial Number Check Website` via the tool's Verify Serial Number button and enter the verification code (the serial number is automatically entered).
 - An "Invalid Serial Number" or "Purchase Date Not Verified" message is required to work.
 If you get other prompts, you must generate a new SMBIOS (code three) and check again.

 ### Start with White Apple